alugowski/task-thread-pool/README.md

 int main() {
     // Create a thread pool.
 The number of threads is equal to the number of cores in the system,
     // as given by std::thread::hardware_concurrency().
-    // You can also specify the number of threads, like so: pool(4) task_thread_pool::task_thread_pool pool;
+    // You can also specify the number of threads, like so: pool(4),
+    // or resize the thread pool later using pool.set_num_threads(4). task_thread_pool::task_thread_pool pool;

     //---------------------------------------------